Ways to boost the immune system

 Of course then there is the Win Hof Method that is gaining a lot of popularity all over the world.
 The protocol has been scientifically proven to help fight pathogens and strengthen the immune system.
 For instance, a group of participants were injected with E. Coli bacteria and, using the Win Hof Method breathing and cold therapy techniques, all the participants were able to fight off the E. Coli naturally, with the body's own regulatory system.

 Nutrition is another factor that is integral to optimal immunity health.
-Anti-inflammatory rich foods like turmeric, garlic, chillies and cayenne, cinnamon and the like help boost the immune system and support its function.
+Anti-inflammatory rich foods like turmeric, garlic, chilies and cayenne, cinnamon and the like help boost the immune system and support its function.
 They're incredibly cleansing for the body, so this also helps move toxins and pathogens out of the body.
 Reducing processed foods, sugar, coffee, and increasing water intake and nutrient dense foods, especially leafy green vegetables, will help reduce the need to remove unnecessary dietary waste so the body can focus on removing viruses and pathogens.

 These are interesting times that have forced us all to look within, to take the time to pause, step back and assess our lives.
 Life has its ups and downs, that's for certain.
 Having a highly functioning immune system through it all may provide the silver lining during the down times, and give the added joy of living when life is good.